clam004/seqGAN/README.md

 # seqGAN
 A PyTorch implementation of "SeqGAN: Sequence Generative Adversarial Nets with Policy Gradient."
 (Yu, Lantao, et al.).
 The code is highly simplified, commented and (hopefully) straightforward to understand.

-The policy gradients implemented are also much simpler than in the original work (https://github.com/LantaoYu/SeqGAN/) and do not involve rollouts- a single reward is used for the entire sentence (inspired by the examples in http://karpathy.github.io/2016/05/31/rl/).
+The policy gradients implemented are also much simpler than in the original work (https://github.com/LantaoYu/SeqGAN/) and do not involve rollouts

+A single reward is used for the entire sentence (inspired by the examples in http://karpathy.github.io/2016/05/31/rl/).

 The architectures used are different than those in the orignal work.
-Specifically, a recurrent bidirectional GRU network is used as the discriminator.

 The code performs the experiment on synthetic data as described in the paper.